johsteffens/beth/doc/bcore/btcl.md

 // List literal
 mylist = [1,2,3];

+// A trailing comma in a non-empty list is allowed mylist = [1,2,3,]; // same as [1,2,3];

 // Element access
 mylist.[ 2 ] // is 3 here

-// Creating a list by concatenating elements or lists mylist = a : b : c;
+// Creating a list by concatenating elements of lists a,b,c mylist = a : b : c;

-// if any operand is already a list, it will be unfolded and extended
+// concatenating: if any operand is already a list, it will be unfolded and extended
 [1,2]:3 == 1:2:3; // this is TRUE

-// to explicitly insert a list as element to another list, fold it twice: a = [1,2];
+// concatenating: to explicitly insert a list as element to another list, fold it twice: a = [1,2];
 b = a:[[4,5]];
 b == [1,2,[4,5]]; // this is TRUE